Common Post-Op Questions

-After any surgery you may be tired and drowsy.
-Rest and elevate the leg or use the sling if given.
-Slowly advance your diet starting with liquids.
+After surgery and your hospital stay you may be tired and drowsy.
+Rest and elevate the leg.
+Advance your diet as tolerated.
 Be sure to take your medications as directed.
 Try to get a restful sleep and begin more normal activities as tolerated.
 Begin Physical Therapy as directed as soon as possible after you return home.

-After arthroscopic surgery of the knee or shoulder, and even joint replacement, it is important to remember that performing daily activities (like walking around, going up and down stairs, carrying light groceries, performing desk work and most nonstrenuous work tasks) will not cause any damage to your joint.
+After joint replacement surgery, it is important to remember that performing daily activities like walking around, going up and down stairs, carrying light groceries, performing desk work and most non-strenuous work tasks will not cause any damage to your joint.
 Returning to normal activities will actually improve your recovery, by using your joint in a functional manner.
-Of course, if you had complex surgery like rotator cuff repair, ACL or joint replacement surgery, healing must take place and your recovery to normal activities will take more time.

-Ice and elevation make the arm or leg less painful and swollen.
+Ice and elevation helps reduce pain and swelling.
 Ice therapy often works better than oral pain medication and that is why we recommend the ice therapy machine.
-Apply ice therapy as often as possible while you are awake and especially after activities such as bike riding or swimming or exercises.
-Using a cold therapy device or an ice pack is recommended several times a day for 20 minutes at a time.
+Apply ice therapy as often as possible while you are awake and especially after activities such as Physical Therapy and exercising.
+Using cold therapy is recommended several times a day for 20 minutes at a time.
 Discontinue the ice therapy when it no longer reduces discomfort.
-Once the dressing comes off, ice application will be more effective.

 It is normal to have some swelling after surgery.
-It gradually subsides but may be present for several days to weeks.
-Elevation, icing and wearing an elastic sleeve or ace bandage will help to reduce the swelling more rapidly.
+It gradually subsides but may be present for several weeks.
+Elevation and icing will help to reduce the swelling more rapidly.
 It is not unusual to have some redness around the wound and some clear, yellow or blood-tinged drainage.
-Bruising (black and blue) about the arm or leg is normal.
+Bruising (black and blue) about the incision or the upper or lower leg is normal.
 Occasionally blisters may develop.
-They may open by themselves or we may open them in the office.
-If so, a dressing will be applied.
+If so, a dressing and a special cream may be recommended.
 Despite great care, any wound may become infected.
 The signs of infection are increasing pain, a lot of drainage or pus coming from the wound, with redness and fever.
-If infection is suspected, please call the office or go to your nearest hospital or the emergency department at Beth Israel Medical Center.
+If infection is suspected, please call the office or go to your nearest hospital or the emergency department at Mount Sinai Beth Israel.

-You may return to an office-type job within a few days after simple arthroscopic surgery of the knee or shoulder.
+You may return to an office-type job whenever you feel comfortable enough.
 The only restriction would be your own motivation and pain tolerance.
-If your job requires vigorous activities, or if you have to use public transportation (like the subway), then you must be the judge as to when you feel capable to return.
-You may go up and down stairs without injuring your knee but use a cane if you feel the need for more support.
+If your job requires vigorous activities, or if you have to use public transportation (like the bus or subway), then you must be the judge as to when you feel capable to return.

 -Steven F. Harwin, MD, FACS